harrisoncramer/gitlab.nvim/README.md

 require("gitlab").summary()
 ```

-To attach a file to the MR, use the `settings.popup.perform_linewise_action` keybinding with the popup open.
-The plugin will look in the directory you specify in the `settings.attachment_dir` folder (this must be an absolute path).

 ### Reviewing Diffs

 The `review` action will open a diff of the changes.
 You can leave comments using the `create_comment` action.